 4. Install Capacitors

-Capacitors are one of the most practical and economical PF correction devices available.
-Even energy-efficient equipment can drag down your PF when it’s underloaded or unloaded.
-Installing capacitors can improve your PF.
-The capacitors correct PF by supplying capacitive reactive power to the equipment to counter the inductive reactance of your equipment.
+Capacitors are one of the most practical and economical power factor correction devices available.
+Even energy-efficient equipment can drag down your power factor when it’s underloaded or unloaded.
+Installing capacitors can improve your power factor.
+The capacitors correct power factor by supplying capacitive reactive power to the equipment to counter the inductive reactance of your equipment.
 This method can lower both your electric bill and losses in transformers and wiring.
 If you have high inductive reactance loads, your utility supplier may even subsidize the cost of capacitors.

 In addition to the obvious benefit of reducing your electric bill, power factor correction offers other advantages to mining operations.
-For example, poor PF causes higher current flow and voltage drops, which can result in overheating and damage to electric motors and transformers.
-Improving your PF can extend the life of your equipment.
+For example, poor power factor causes higher current flow and voltage drops, which can result in overheating and damage to electric motors and transformers.
+While improving it can extend the life of your equipment.
 In addition, power factor correction lowers your carbon footprint and may help you meet regulatory requirements.
 All in all, improving power factor is a winning proposition for mining operations from any angle.